lara-martin/interactive-fiction-class/homeworks/planning/sabre.md

 ```

 ### Using GitHub Copilot
-1. Download an example problem from [https://github.com/sgware/sabre-benchmarks/tree/main/problems](https://github.com/sgware/sabre-benchmarks/tree/main/problems) (or use the same one you've used in Step 1).
+1. Download an example problem from [https://github.com/sgware/sabre-benchmarks/tree/main/problems](https://github.com/sgware/sabre-benchmarks/tree/main/problems) (or use the same one you've used in Part 1).
 2. Import the problem file in VSCode.
 3. Create a new .txt file for the problem you plan to generate.
 4. Open the file and press CTRL + I to open Copilot.